-Retirement generally means living on a budget, fortunately there ares places to live where that's easy.
+Retirement generally means living on a budget, but there are places to live where that’s easy.
 The state of Pennsylvania is becoming a talked-about option for this population, because of its affordability, more relaxed pace of life, excellent healthcare, and moderate weather.

 Here is the lowdown on some friendly, smaller cities that are garnering attention for their affordability and livability.